nuneskris/nuneskris.github.io/_publications/Measure-Data-Architecture.md

 Below is an example of a strategic gap analysis focused on the data domain related to warehouse operations within an organization.
 This analysis identifies the current and desired future states, gaps, and strategic initiatives to close those gaps, aiming to optimize warehouse operations, reduce costs, and improve inventory accuracy through data-driven insights.

 # Current State Assessment

+Before I explain this phase, I would like to call out that a current state assessment is not a one-time activity.
+Governance needs to establish a process for regularly reviewing and updating the assessment to reflect changes in the organization and its environment.
+We need to implement mechanisms for continuous feedback and improvement to ensure that the organization remains aligned with its goals and adapts to evolving needs.

+There is a sense of either overestimating or underestimating the current state of an organization or domain's data and analytics capabilities.
+There a those who atttent conferences and are easily convinced by the sales pitches and under-rate the current capabilities within the oranization.
+And there are those who are resistent to change and overrate their current capabilities.
+So it is important to benchmark against similar business and size industry standard.
+However best practices are there for a reason and there is much wisdom in it.
+Compare the organization’s current state against industry best practices and standards.
+Work with vendors to understand and assess an organization's capabilities.
+Get multiple opinions so that there is no bias.

 | Dimension | Score | Justification for current capability |
 |-------- |-------- |-------- |